 For homeowners, this means summer is going to arrive early and stay late.
 Your AC will log more hours this year than last year.
 Your water heater, plumbing, and roof will take more punishment.
 If you have been putting off maintenance, the window to get ahead of it is closing right now.

-M&M Restoration Services fields calls every single heat season from homeowners who thought they had more time.
-The condensate line that was fine last year finally clogs.
-The water heater that was on its last legs gives out.
-The attic duct connection that was barely holding lets go.
-If any of that leads to water intrusion, we are at (702) 475-7575 around the clock.
-But honestly, spending a few hundred dollars on prevention this week will save you thousands in restoration later.
+M&M Restoration Services takes calls every heat season from homeowners who assumed they had more runway.
+The condensate line that held up last year finally clogs.
+The water heater on its last legs gives out.
+The attic duct joint that was barely hanging together lets go.
+When any of that results in water intrusion, we are reachable at (702) 475-7575 day or night.
+That said, putting a few hundred dollars into prevention this week beats paying for restoration later by a wide margin.